makerdao/community/governance/polls/templates/Poll Template - Community Greenlight.md

 [MIP9: Community Greenlight](https://github.com/makerdao/mips/blob/Accepted/MIP9/mip9.md) describes this type of poll and goes into more detail about how it interacts with the rest of the collateral onboarding process.

-If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and setup your wallet to vote.
+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)